FloresHernR0032/WHSTechNotes/journal.md

 # November 18, 2024

 Farmers no longer have to apply water, fertilizers, and pesticides uniformly across entire fields.
 Instead, they can use the minimum quantities required and target very specific areas, or even treat individual plants differently.
 Benefits include: Higher crop productivity.
+# December 2, 2024
+That i like the way it's working and i will like to learn more My interest it's to lear alot of new tenicks
+To now how to use it because its kind of had if you dot now how to used it